Roy-McNiev/zij15_cmpinf401/README.md

 # zij15_cmpinf401
-This repo for Pitt course CMPINF0401, Intermediate Programming
+This repo for Pitt course CMPINF0401, Intermediate Programming.